 The crowd soon enough started to surround the jeep and our guide told us to pull our windows up.
 The gates had been opened from the inside when they heard the jeep honk, and people started to move away a little bewildered as the jeep started moving inside.
 Some tried to get in as well but the people on the inside managed to keep them back.
 Once we got in they quickly shut the gates and the crowd of people continued to shout- ``Muzungus!``- for the next hour or so.

 We all got out of the jeep, our guide and friend showed us inside our new house and introduced us to the servants that he had hired for us.
-One was named Marlike, she was going to be our cook. ( yes we needed a cook because there was no electricity and everything was done over a fire and I won’t even go in to how difficult it can be to start a fire and cook meat, especially during dinner time and cooking in the dark with nothing but fire light ) Besides, there was a lot of work put before us and simply cooking would take hours out of the day.
+One was named Marlike, she was going to be our cook. ( We needed a cook because there was no electricity and everything was done over a fire, and I won’t even try to explain how difficult it can be to start a fire and to cook meat.
+Especially during dinner time when you had to cook in the dark with nothing but fire light. ) Besides, there was a lot of work put before us and simply cooking would take hours out of the day.

 Then there was a man named Yoane, (whom we nicknamed Yo-yo later on ) he was going to help keep our house clean and cut the grass in our lawn.
 He was the house gaurd as well.

 Finally, there was another woman that for a short time did our laundry which had to be washed by hand and in cold water… unless of course you had the patience of boiling water over a fire each time clothes needed washing.
 (Which was very often, do to all the dust that was flying around in the air, considering that there weren’t any paved roads and whenever a jeep, or motorcycle passed by a big red dust cloud followed after.)